Reading Time: 5 minutes

 The culture that employees encounter is essential to happiness.
 In fact, nearly 95% of executives and almost 90% of employees believe a positive corporate culture is a key to a company’s success.
 (2)

 Employees need to thrive in their work environment.
 This is why managers need to understand what motivates each employee individually.
-Among the things that motivate employees are money, advancement opportunities, training, knowledge, and learning.
-Other motivating factors are social impact issues and the company’s commitment to job autonomy, life balance, as well as health, and wellness.
+Among the factors that motivate employees are financial compensation, career advancement opportunities, training, knowledge, and opportunities for learning.
+Other motivating factors are social impact issues and the company’s commitment to job autonomy, life balance, as well as health and wellness.

 Training and prevention on health, safety, workplace harassment, discrimination, workplace hostility, misconduct, and substance abuse are also necessary.
-Other training needs that need to be covered include theft, falsifying records, and disclosing confidential information.
-Information and training can enhance the workplace environment, ensure a safe workplace, indicate attitudes/behaviors/actions that aren’t welcome versus those that are, and promote a motivating environment that is exciting to employees.
+Other training needs that must be addressed include theft, falsification of records, and disclosure of confidential information.
+Information and training can enhance the workplace environment, ensure a safe workplace, identify attitudes, behaviors, and actions that aren’t welcome versus those that are, and promote a motivating environment that is exciting to employees.

-A workplace environment where workers are happy needs to be transparent and have an open dialogue.
-This dialogue needs to include difficult conversations where complex subjects are discussed.
-These conversations need to cover topics such as work overload, gossip or rumors, and personal issues that might require assistance.
+A workplace environment where workers are happy requires transparency and open dialogue.
+This dialogue should include difficult conversations that address complex subjects.
+These conversations should cover topics such as work overload, gossip or rumors, and personal issues that may require assistance.
 Workers also need to know they can report a problem without fear of reprisal.

 Listen and Take Action

 Involving employees in decision-making improves worker morale because it helps them feel valued and that they matter.
-When employees are involved in making changes before they are launched, they will be more receptive to their implementation.
+When employees are involved in making changes before they are implemented, they will be more receptive to them.
 Managers must ask for and be willing to hear constructive feedback and let their workers know suggestions, ideas, and feedback are valuable and essential.
-It is crucial that management act on feedback when and where possible and keep employees in the loop and updated on the actions being taken.
+Management must act on feedback when and where possible and keep employees in the loop and updated on the actions being taken.

 Exude Positive Vibes